Cosmetic Cyst Removal Surgery

 Epidermoid cysts are benign, encapsulated nodules that develop beneath the skin when keratin accumulates in a sac-like structure.
 Despite being commonly called sebaceous cysts, they do not actually involve the sebaceous glands.
 These cysts most frequently appear on the face, neck, and trunk, though they can develop anywhere on the body.

-Cyst removal is typically performed as an outpatient procedure under local anesthesia.
-The choice of removal technique depends on the cyst's size, location, and whether it has previously been inflamed or infected.
-Complete removal of the cyst wall is essential to prevent recurrence.
+Cyst removal surgery is typically performed as an outpatient procedure under local anesthesia.
+The choice of removal technique depends on the cyst's size and location.
+The cyst must not be actively or recently inflamed for optimal removal, as complete removal of the cyst wall is essential to prevent recurrence.

-When performed by a board-certified dermatologist, cyst removal can achieve excellent outcomes with minimal scarring.
+When performed by an experienced board-certified dermatologist, cyst removal can achieve excellent outcomes with minimal scarring.
 Modern minimally invasive techniques allow removal through smaller incisions, improving cosmetic results while maintaining low recurrence rates.

 What to Expect During Treatment